 - Potential hazards (fire, vapor cloud explosion, toxic materials, dusts, other), list documents reviewed

-- Is the proposed location outside of explosion overpressure wave zones at or above 1.0 psi (review site facility siting maps or PHA’s/Consequence Analysis results from adjacent operating areas); if not, additional explanation and risk analysis is required
+- Is the proposed location outside of explosion overpressure wave zones at or above 1.0 psi (review site facility siting maps or PHA’s/Consequence Analysis results from adjacent operating areas); if not, additional explanation and risk

 - Temporary structure connected to or can clearly hear site and unit/area emergency alarms and PA system announcements

 - Temporary structure has visibility to local wind socks or similar methods to detect wind direction